 This guide provides a more in-depth study of the effective communication skills shown in the video A Tale of Two conversations.

 Collaborative Problem Solving: Steps in the Process web

-Based on Dr. Ross Greene's Collaborative Problem Solving approach, this article provides as overview of a methodology for resolving conflict in a collaborative manner.
+This article provides an overview of a methodology for resolving conflict in a collaborative manner.

 On this page, you will find tools for trainers to use when conducting workshops or trainings communication skills, active listening and conflict resolution.

 Communication: Taking a LOOK at Non-Verbal Communication .pdf